brightonsmith/FEA-Project/README.md

 ## Requirements

-- A standard C++ environment with a g++ compiler is required
+- A standard C++ environment with a g++ compiler is required.
 - The non-standard library in use, Eigen/Dense, has been included in the `FEA-Project` directory.
-The full version of Eigen is available to download ([here](https://eigen.tuxfamily.org/index.php?title=Main_Page#Download))
+The full version of Eigen is available to download ([here](https://eigen.tuxfamily.org/index.php?title=Main_Page#Download)), but it's not necessary to run this program.

 ## Usage